 About Elleme

-Elleme (elle-em) — short for Elle aime, meaning “she loves” in French — was founded in Paris by Jingjing Fan with one very clear intention: to create handbags with clean lines that seamlessly blend aesthetics with quality.
-Every bag is designed in Paris and handcrafted in Italy, which tells you everything you need to know about where this brand sits in terms of craftsmanship and attention to detail.
+Elleme (elle-em) — short for Elle aime, meaning “she loves” in French — was founded in Paris by Jingjing Fan.
+She had one very clear intention, which was to create handbags with clean lines that blend aesthetics with quality.
+Every bag is designed in Paris and handcrafted in Italy, which tells you everything you need to know about where this brand sits in terms of craftsmanship.

-What makes Elleme stand out is their complete commitment to letting the design and materials do the talking.
-No logos, no flashy branding, no over-the-top hardware.
-Just beautifully constructed bags with sculptural silhouettes, rich textures, and considered finishing details.
-They had tapped into the quiet luxury aesthetic long before it became a buzzword, and it shows in the consistency of their entire collection.
+What makes Elleme stand out though, in my opinion, is their commitment to letting the design and materials do the talking.
+They don’t do logos or flashy branding, they just focus on beautifully constructed bags with sculptural silhouettes, rich textures, and beautiful finishes.

 First Impressions & Quality

-I tracked down the Boomerang in Chocolate Brownie suede after it had been sold out for months, and the moment I finally got my hands on it, I understood the hype immediately.
+I was finally able to get my hands on the Boomerang suede bag in Chocolate Brownie after it had been sold out for months.
+The moment I finally got my hands on it, I could understand the hype.

-The suede is extraordinarily soft — buttery in a way that feels almost indulgent to touch.
-The Chocolate Brownie colorway is a deep, rich brown that shifts slightly depending on the light: sometimes leaning more espresso, sometimes a warmer chocolate.
-It is one of those colors that photographs beautifully and looks even better in person.
+The first thing I noticed was that the suede is very soft.
+The Chocolate Brownie color is a deep, rich brown that shifts slightly depending on the light: sometimes leaning more espresso, sometimes a warmer chocolate.
+It is one of those colors that looks beautiful no matter the lighting.

 Design, Functionality & Features

-The real showstopper on the Boomerang is the gold hardware handle.
+Now let’s get into the design and details of this bag.
+The real showstopper on the Boomerang bags is the gold hardware handle.
 It is a sculptural, beautifully plated gold bar that sits at the top of the bag, and there is nothing else like it in my collection.
-The weight of it, the finish, the way it catches the light — it feels and looks far more expensive than what you pay for it.
+The weight of it and the finish just feel and look much more expensive than what you pay for it.

 The Boomerang also comes with a detachable crossbody strap, which means you can switch up how you carry it depending on the occasion.
-Handheld for something more polished, crossbody for a more relaxed, everyday look.
-That versatility is a big part of why I reach for it so often.
+You can wear it handheld for something more polished, or crossbody for a more relaxed, everyday look.
+I personally prefer to wear it handheld.

-The silhouette itself is unlike anything else on the market.
-There are no obvious references to other brands, no shapes that feel derivative.
-It is a bag with a real point of view, and that distinctiveness is exactly what makes it such a conversation starter.
-Every single time I carry it out, someone stops me to ask where it is from.
+What I love most about this bag, though, is the silhouette.
+It’s unlike anything else on the market currently, and there are no obvious references to other brands.
+I think its unique distinctiveness is also what makes it such a conversation starter!
+Every time I carry it out, someone stops me to ask where it is from or who makes it.

 What Fits Inside the Boomerang

 The Boomerang works best as an everyday essentials or evening bag rather than a workhorse.
-In the image above, you can see exactly what I fit inside: my Chanel compact, Chanel hand cream, AirPods case, a mini perfume, a lipstick, my personalised comb, sunglasses, and my watch.
-Everything fits comfortably with a little room to spare.
-If you carry a lot day-to-day, the Boomerang is not the bag for that — but for a day out, brunch, or an evening, it is absolutely perfect.
+In the image above, you can see exactly what I fit inside: my Chanel compact, Chanel hand cream, AirPods case, a mini perfume, a lipstick, my personalized comb, sunglasses, and my card holder (not pictured).

 Pros & Cons of the Boomerang bag